robot131/robot131.github.io/_pages/interests&skills.md

 + Swimming: No less than once a week in summer.
 A sport that can exercise the whole body and relieve the heat quickly in summer.

-I also love travelling.
-As an old saying goes, read ten thousand books, travel ten thousand miles.
-These years I have travelled to many places with my friends or families, including: [changbai mountains](../vlogs/changbai.md), [The Great Wall](../vlogs/changcheng.md), [The West Lake](../vlogs/xihu.md), [the Northernmost Point of China](../news/north_point.md)(53°33’42’‘N 123°15’30’‘E) et al. You can check the links to see the photos.
+Apart from the above, I also love travelling.
+Because the beauty of the nature is something we need to see with our eyes and feel with our hearts.
+These years I have travelled to many places with my friends or families, including: [changbai mountains](../vlogs/changbai.md), [The Great Wall](../vlogs/changcheng.md), [The West Lake](../vlogs/xihu.md), [the Northernmost Point of China](../news/north_point.md)(53°33’42’‘N 123°15’30’‘E) et al. Check the links to see the photos.